DevSilv/DevSilv-bracket-string-validator/README.md

 Checking the string (speaking differently, validating the string) may be performed using one of several methods that this application facilitates.
 Nonetheless, each of them shall return the same results for the same parameter, i.e., they have the same logic.

+In case of both benchmarking and unit-testing, the user may provide their file with custom data – respectively, benchmark data and unit-test cases.

 **_Info:_** _The purpose of implementing multiple methods with the same logic is to show that the author of this repository is able to write the same logic in different ways in JavaScript._

 When benchmarking, the application generate benchmarking data on the fly.
 When unit-testing, the application uses a predefined set of unit tests.